truenas/documentation/content/_includes/MinIoEnterpriseConfig1.md

 Accept the default in **Version**, which populates with the current MinIO version.
 SCALE displays update information on the **Installed** application screen when an update becomes available.

-Enter a credentials to use as the MinIO adminstration user.
+Enter a credentials to use as the MinIO administration user.
 If you have existing MinIO credentials, enter these or create new login credentials for the first time you log into MinIO.
 The **Root User** is the equivalent of the MinIO access key.
 The **Root Password** is the login password for that user or the MinIO secret key.